smendoza94/Professional-ReadMe-Generator/README.md

 # Professional-ReadMe-Generator
-Quickly and easily generate a README file by using a command-line application to generate one.
+Quickly and easily generate a README file by using a command-line application to generate one.[^1][^2]

 ## Instructions
 This is a ***Node.js application***, therefore you must have Node downloaded on your local PC.
 FOLLOW THIS LINK FOR A VIDEO WALKTHROUGH: [Install & Usage of Pro ReadMe.md Generator](https://).